-“Divine assistance is also given to the successors of the apostles, teaching in communion with the successor of Peter, and, in a particular way, to the bishop of Rome, pastor of the whole Church (892).
+“Divine assistance is also given to the successors of the apostles, teaching in communion with the successor of Peter, and, in a particular way, to the bishop of Rome, pastor of the whole Church (par.
+4, sec.
+892).

-This is simply an instantiation of the circular argument of Rome: “We are infallible because we say so!”
-Catholics assert that Protestantism lacks the guidance of the Holy Spirit, hence is not divinely protected from errors unlike the holy Catholic church.
-History and current realities, however, present a starkly different picture.
+This is the typical circular argument of Rome: “We are divinely guided because we say so!”
+Catholics assert that Protestantism lacks this guidance, hence is not divinely protected from errors unlike the holy Catholic church.
+But history and current realities, however, present a starkly different picture.

-For centuries, popes, bishops, church fathers, doctors and priests of Rome ostensibly adhered to the historicity of Biblical narratives, the inspiration and traditional authorship of Scripture.
-But right from the mid 20th century, a paradigm shift began to emerge in Rome’s hierarchy.
 Modern Catholic scholars have embraced modernist and liberal positions that deny the historicity of the Bible, the reality of Bible prophecy, the inspiration and traditional authorship of Scripture.
-Robert Sungenis, a Catholic apologist, captures how terrible the state of affairs is amongst Rome’s scholars and higher-up clergies:
+Robert Sungenis, a Catholic apologist, captures how terrible the state of affairs is among Rome’s scholars and clergies: